7 Smoothie Solutions: Improve Your Blender Game with These Tips

 If protein powder or a pre-made smoothie mix with stabilizers is what you’re adding to your morning blend for the express purpose of contributing extra flavor, it’s time to submit your usual routine to some experimentation.

 Try 100% cocoa powder, or a dash of vanilla extract or paste.
-A pinch of salt adding to anything – sweet recipes includes – takes its natural flavor to a different place.
-And all of these will blend more smoothly.
+A pinch of salt added to anything – sweet recipes included – will amplify the natural flavors of your original recipe.
+And all of these options will blend more smoothly.

 If your smoothie or shake is still not sweet enough, add a natural sweetener.
-This can be anything from honey or agave syrup to maple syrup or sweet coconut milk.
+This can be anything from honey or agave syrup to maple syrup or naturally sweet canned coconut milk.

 2. Adjust Ingredient Layers